Cable 2.0: Netflix and other streamers bring back ads after disrupting TV landscape – Sylvan Lake News

 Of the newcomers, Pluto TV debuts on Dec.
 1 with more than 100 channels of free TV series, movies and sports that stream “live” online on a platform that mimics the experience of channel surfing, complete with the commercials.

-Around the same time, CBC introduces a revamped free streaming news channel that will be available on CBC Gem and multiple other streaming platforms.
-A flagship program hosted by Andrew Chang of “The National” will be the main attraction with advertisements will be interspersed throughout the day.
+Around the same time, CBC will introduce a revamped free streaming news channel that will be available on CBC Gem and multiple other streaming platforms.
+A flagship program hosted by Andrew Chang of “The National” will be the main attraction, with advertisements interspersed throughout the day.

 South of the border, Disney Plus rolls out an ad-supported option later this year with some industry observers predicting it will apply the same model in Canada soon after.
 The ad tier will be introduced at the price of Disney’s existing commercial-free service.
 Subscribers who want to eliminate the ads will have to pay a premium.